cilfonegabriel/Budget-App/README.md

 In order to run this project:

-- [ ] You’ll need to have Ruby on your machine.
+- [ ] You’ll need to have Ruby on your machine .

 Optionally, in order to modify this project you should to have installed: